zhangyumeng1sjtu/DeepSecE/README.md

 # DeepSecE

-Implementation of Effector-specific Transformer model used in secretion effector prediction in Gram-negative bacteria.
-DeepSecE achieves state-of-the-art performance in multi-class effector prediction leveraging the power of  pre-trained protein language model [ESM-1b](https://github.com/facebookresearch/esm).
+Implementation of Secretion-specific Transformer model used in secretion protein prediction in Gram-negative bacteria.
+DeepSecE achieves state-of-the-art performance in multi-class prediction leveraging the power of pre-trained protein language model [ESM-1b](https://github.com/facebookresearch/esm).
 An additional transformer layer enhances the understanding of secreted patterns.
-It also provides a rapid pipeline to identify type I-IV and VI secretion systems with corresponding effectors.
+It also provides a rapid pipeline to identify type I-IV and VI secretion systems with corresponding substrate proteins.

 ![](summary.png)